What internal parasites can my horse get and how can I manage them?

 • How to test for, diagnose and treat internal parasites

-To control worms effectively, you need to keep your horse’s pasture clean and use a targeted approach to de-worming.
-You should test each horse before making the decision to de-worm them.
-The test provides an estimate of how many eggs are present and identifies the type of parasite eggs the horse is shedding in its droppings to allow treatment of those horses who need it.
+You should also use a targeted approach to de-worming.
+You should test, (using FWECs, saliva tests and blood tests), each horse before making the decision to de-worm them.
+The test provides an estimate of how many eggs are present and identifies the type of parasite eggs the horse is shedding in their droppings to allow treatment of those horses who need it.
 You can use our Annual Horse Health Plan to help you put together a targeted de-worming programme.

 ‘Blanket’ de-worming has resulted in some parasites becoming resistant to many of the drugs that we use.
-This could mean that in the future we reach a point where all worms are resistant to the de-wormers available – which makes it even more important to look at other ways we can control worms in our horses, starting with targeted de-worming programmes.
-To determine your horse’s risk profile, why not check out CANTER’s risk tool
+This could mean that, in the future, we may reach a point where all worms are resistant to the de-wormers available.
+If this happens, we will not be able to effectively de-worm our horses with severe – and potentially fatal – consequences.
+This makes it even more important to look at other ways you can control worms in your horses, starting with targeted de-worming programmes.
+To determine your horse’s risk profile, why not check out the CANTER’ risk tool.

 How does pasture management help with worm control?

-The worms that end up in our horses come from contaminated pasture.
+The worms that end up in our horses come from ingested from grass in their pasture or soiled hay.
 A redworm can develop from an egg in a dung pile to the larval stage in just five days.
 In dry conditions, it can travel a metre in that time but in wet weather they can travel up to three metres.
 Wet, mild weather just helps worms to spread further, making it even more important to remove droppings regularly in such conditions.

-infographic showing the life cycle of a parasitic worm in a horse and in the pasture they graze on
+World Horse Welfare infographic showing the life cycle of a parasitic worm in a horse and in the pasture they graze on.

 See our Pasture management for horse paddocks guidance for more information on how to reduce the number of worm eggs in your pastures.